 Pumpkin Pie Bars

-These healthy pumpkin pie bars are perfectly spiced, naturally sweetened, vegetarian and gluten-free, making them a delicious treat everyone can enjoy!
+These healthy pumpkin pie bars are perfectly spiced, naturally sweetened, vegetarian, gluten-free, and dairy-free, making them a delicious treat everyone can enjoy!

 - 1/2 teaspoon ground cinnamon